WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 by splitting the array into two smaller arrays, one with lower value elements and one with higher value elements based off a 'pivot' element.

+Quicksort is my go-to sorting algorithm.
+This is a really good algorithm to know offhand.
+It performs fast in most real-world data (because its inner loop can be efficiently implemented in most architectures)

 Example Run:

      6 5 1 3 8 4 6 9 5  # initial list

     # we pick a pivot (say for this example it is the last element of
-    the list, which is 2; can also be any item, e.g. the first item of the list, median) |6 5 1 3 8 4 6 9 5 # we setup the pivot wall
+    #the list, which is 2; can also be any item, e.g. the first item of the list, median)
+    |6 5 1 3 8 4 6 9 5

-    (separated by `|`), items to the left should be smaller, items to the right of the wall are larger |6 5 1 3 8 4 6 9 5 # we compare the
+    # we setup the pivot wall (separated by `|`),
+    # items to the left should be smaller, items to
+    # the right of the wall are larger
+    |6 5 1 3 8 4 6 9 5

-    pivot element 5 with the first element to the right of the wall (6);
+    # we compare the pivot element 5 with the first element to the right of the wall (6);
-    5 < 6 so no swap needed |6 5 1 3 8 4 6 9 5 # we compare the pivot
+    # 5 < 6 so no swap needed
+    |6 5 1 3 8 4 6 9 5

-    element 5 with the next element to the right of the wall (5); 5 == 5 so no swap needed
+    # we compare the pivot element 5 with the next element to the right of the wall (5);
+    #5 == 5 so no swap needed
-     1|5 6 3 8 4 6 9 5 # our current element 1 is smaller than the pivot
+    1|5 6 3 8 4 6 9 5

+    # our current element 1 is smaller than the pivot
-     element 5 so we switch the current element (1) with the lowest index item on the right side of the wall (6)
+    # element 5 so we switch the current element (1) with the lowest
+    # index item on the right side of the wall (6)

 It's similar to _merge sort_ in that it does the divide and conquer approach.
 The advantage is that you do not need as much storage over